Hanabi-Live/hanabi-live/docs/CHAT_COMMANDS.md

 | /maintenance | Disable new game creation
 | /cancel      | Enable new game creation
 | /debug       | Print out some server-side info

+Note that admin-commands can also be performed by making the appropriate HTTP request to [the second web server](https://github.com/Zamiell/hanabi-live/blob/master/src/httpLocalhost.go).